KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 accuracy on this problem, you’ll have to use a pretrained model, which is the focus of the next two sections.

+#### 5.3 Using a pretrained convnet

+A common and highly effective approach to deep learning on small image datasets is to use a pretrained network.
+A pretrained network is a saved network that was previously trained on a large dataset, typically on a large-scale image-classification task.

+If this
+original dataset is large enough and general enough, then the spatial hierarchy of features learned by the pretrained network can effectively act as a generic model of the visual world, and hence its features can prove useful for many different computervision problems, even though these new problems may involve completely different classes than those of the original task.

+ Such portability of learned features across different problems is a key advantage of deep learning compared to many older, shallow-learning approaches, and it makes deep learning very effective for small-data problems.

+There are two ways to use a pretrained network: feature extraction and fine-tuning.